Net and Prune: A Linear Time Algorithm for Euclidean Distance Problems

-\begin{remark} \remlab{multi} Note that the algorithm of \figref{a:algorithm} can be modified to handle inputs where $\PntSetA$ is a multiset (namely, two points can occupy the same location).
+\begin{remark} \remlab{multi} Note that the algorithm of \figref{a_algorithm} can be modified to handle inputs where $\PntSetA$ is a multiset (namely, two points can occupy the same location), and we still assume (as done above) that $\target(\PntSetA, \Context)\neq 0$.
 Specifically, it must be ensured that the distance computed in \lineref{rad} is not zero, as this is required for the call to \decider.
-This can be remedied (in linear time) by first grouping all the duplicates of the point sampled in \lineref{gen:random} into a single weighted point (with the sum of the weights) before calling \lineref{rad}.
-This can be done by computing a net for a radius that is smaller than (say) half the smallest non-zero distance.
-How to compute this distance is described in \secref{closest:non:zero:dist}. \end{remark}
+This issue can be remedied (in linear time) by first grouping all the duplicates of the point sampled in \lineref{gen_random} into a single weighted point (with the sum of the weights) before calling \lineref{rad}.
+This issue can be addressed by computing a net for a radius that is smaller than (say) half the smallest non-zero distance.
+How to compute this distance is described in \secref{closest_non_zero_dist}. \end{remark}